RII Senior Leadership Team

 Associate Vice President, Research Development

 Kim Patten leads a team of research development professionals at the University of Arizona supporting faculty in their pursuit of extramural funding from federal, corporate, and foundation (through honors and awards) sponsors.
 Their work has resulted in more than $700 million in awards to the university since 2014.
-She advocates a holistic view of research development and the research lifecycle, emphasizing societal impacts of research (e.g., the incorporation and promotion of undergraduate research experiences, core community partnerships, and inclusive practices).
+She advocates a holistic view of research development and the research lifecycle, emphasizing societal impacts of research (e.g., the incorporation and promotion of undergraduate research experiences, core community partnerships, and industry partnerships).

 Kim currently serves on the National Organization of Research Development Professionals (NORDP) Board of Directors (Term 2022-2026).
 Before joining the university, Kim managed national and international projects and programs in conservation, renewable energy, and distributed data systems.
 As Associate Director at the Arizona Geological Survey, she managed and worked with a $30 million research portfolio, including as co-principal investigator on a $3.6 million National Science Foundation (NSF) project and project manager of a $22 million U.S. Department of Energy (DOE) project.
 Prior to that, she helped develop the research portfolio of a science-based non-profit organization and secured its first NSF funding.